freeman-lab/hxdx/README.md

 # hxdx

 Super simple connecter for state dispatching and rendering.
-Connects a `redux`-like store to a `virtual-dom` and sets up rendering with minimal boilerplate.
+Connects a `redux`-like store to a `virtual-dom`-style view and sets up rendering with minimal boilerplate.
 Works well with purely functional components that take in state and sometimes dispatch.

 Exposes an `hx` function for constructing components elements, and a `dx` function for dispatching to the store within your components.
 Thus the name!
-Uses `hyperx` for defining components and `main-loop` for rendering.
+Currently ses [`hyperx`](http://github.com/substack/hyperx) for defining components and [`main-loop`](http://github.com/Raynos/main-loop) for rendering.

 I wrote this because I love the `redux` design pattern, but found the `react-redux` bindings, and `react` in general, big and complex and hard to reason about.
-If you care about performance those are probably much better!
+If you care about performance those are supposed to be much better!

 See also
 - `virtual-app` related idea with different dependencies